List of The Thundermans characters: Maddy

 Maddy (Gabrielle Elyse) is a member of Madison's cheerleading squad.
 She eventually becomes one of Phoebe's friends.

-Link
+Link Evilman

-Link Evilman (Barrett Carnahan) is Phoebe's boyfriend who is the son of Hank's former supervillain nemesis Evilman.
+Link (Barrett Carnahan) is Phoebe's boyfriend who is the son of Hank's former supervillain nemesis Evilman.
 Eventually, their relationship ends when Link begins to use his powers as a hero, but ends up assigned in Hong Kong by the Hero League.
 His superpower is elasticity.

 Gideon

 Gideon (Kenny Ridwan) is a boy in Max's band.
 He has feelings toward Max's mother, which leaves everyone grossed out, and later begins to develop feelings toward Phoebe.

 Wolfgang

 Wolfgang (Jake Borelli) is a drum player of Max's band.
 He is from Germany and came to Hiddenville for a school cultural exchange project.
 He speaks very little English, with a strong German accent.
 He often communicates by saying "Wolfgang!" in different intonations to convey different messages and emotions.